gradio-app/gradio/guides/05_chatbots/04_chatbot-specific-events.md

 Tags: LLM, CHAT

-Users expect modern chatbot UIs to let them easily retry message generations or undo them all together.
+Users expect modern chatbot UIs to let them easily interact with individual chat messages: for example, users might want to retry message generations, undo messages, or click on a like/dislike button to upvote or downvote a generated message.
-As an application developer, you may want to let your users give feedback on individual chatbot generations.

 Thankfully, the Gradio Chatbot exposes three events, `.retry`, `.undo`, and `like`, to let you build this functionality into your application.
+As an application developer, you can attach functions to any of these event, allowing you to run arbitrary Python functions e.g. when a user interacts with a message.

 In this demo, we'll build a UI that implements these events.
 You can see our finished demo deployed on Hugging Face spaces here: